galuja/hello-world/README.md

 # hello-world
 introduction
-Hi, I am mostly into C, Python and some javascript.
+Mostly into C,C++ Python and Javascript.